Michele231/Atmosphere_Temperature_Profile/README.md

 ![Pressure profile](https://latex.codecogs.com/gif.latex?p%20%3D%20p_0%5E%7B-z/H%7D)

-where H is refered to as the scale height, which ranges, in the lowest 100km, roughly from 7 to 8km.
-Since the variation along the z direction is much larger tham the correspondig horizontal and time variations, it is usefull to define a ***standard atmosphere*** wich represents the horizontally and temporally averaged structure of the atmosphere.
+where H is refered to as the scale height (or scale parameter), which ranges, in the lowest 100km, roughly from 7 to 8km.
+Since the variation along the z direction is much larger than the correspondig horizontal and time variations, it is usefull to define a ***standard atmosphere*** wich represents the horizontally and temporally averaged structure of the atmosphere.

 The atmosphere is composed of a mixture of gasses: